MSCAOps/parapet/README.md

-README
+parapet
 =======

-parapet is a system to allow you to register your machines into logical groups, define ansible playbooks, and assign a set of playbooks to a machine group.
+parapet is a web2py system to allow you to register your machines into logical groups, define ansible playbooks, and assign a set of playbooks to a machine group.

 This allows you to have reusable playbooks for simple tasks such as: